 2. Ensuing wages which are enough to live a dignified life:

 Our constitution defines ‘living wage’ for a worker.
 As per the definition, it should ensure a basic standard of living, which includes good health, dignity, comfort, and education.
 All these factors get crossed out one by one from the list which features our workers, labourers and the massive unorganised sector.
 Owing to their illiteracy, poor implementation of laws and lack of knowledge they are often exploited by the big companies.
-The worst in the garment industry (which employs 35 million workers) where companies like H&M, GAP, Walmart etc pay below minimum legal wage is as little as 22p per hour to their workers.
+The worst in the garment industry (which employs 35 million workers) where companies like H&M, GAP, Walmart etc pay below minimum legal labourer wage i.e. as little as 22p per hour.

 Despite a provision under the Minimum Wages Act which clearly states that the government must increase the wages every 5 years, it seldom is implemented.
 Despite the involvement of the court, the garment workers do not receive the increased wages.
 In 2017, women who form the largest part of India’s$40 billion textile and garment industry, claimed millions of dollars in compensation for being grossly underpaid.